oreo639/sdatxtract/README.md

 # SDATxtract
 A comand line Nintendo ds Sound DATa extraction utility.

+# TODO
+Add SWAR extraction and swav conversion.
+Finish nsseq and use that instead of sseq2mid.
+More testing.
+This is unfinished and subject to change.
+If I used your code without crediting you, please let me know either by relevant social media, or by the issue tracker.

 # Credits
 Vgmtrans: Symb parser prety much riped from them, with minor changes being made to support this codebase ofc.